Enrollment is closed.

 Course Description

-United States history is best studied in the context of the greater world history in which it resides.
-While history doesn't repeat itself, it does rhyme, and we can learn to see themes that cross across centuries and millennia and apply those to current World situations.
+United States history is best studied in the context of the greater world in which it resides.
+While history doesn't repeat itself, it does rhyme and we can learn to see themes that cross across centuries and millennia and apply those to current world situations.

-Some of the topics covered include the New World; Western Europe; Asia (China, Japan, India) and Eastern Europe; the American Revolution; the Age of Napoleon; Africa; Rebellion and Repression.
-While studying these topics we will use original sources, maps, and literature.
+Some of the events covered include the New World, Western Europe, Asia (China, Japan, India) and Eastern Europe, the American Revolution, the Age of Napoleon, Africa, Rebellion and Repression.

 -